anastassiavybornova/knudepunkter/NEXTSTEPS.md

 * work on documentation

 * wrap everything relating Septima data (evaluation) into a try except (cases: no data at all; or data but df is empty)

-* include script references in layer names (what comes from where)?

 ## Later TO DOs